Tutorial : ARK Persistent Identifiers

 Getting started with ARK persistent identifiers and their cross-domain metadata

 This tutorial introduces ARK (Archival Resource Key) persistent identifiers and their unique approach to cross-domain metadata.
 As non-paywalled PIDs (persistent identifiers, permalinks) for information objects of any kind, ARKs support durable web addresses (e.g., that don’t return 404 Page Not Found).
-Since 2001, 8.2 billion ARKs have been created by over 1300 organizations — libraries, data centers, archives, museums, publishers, government agencies, and vendors.
+Since 2001, 8.2 billion ARKs have been created by over 1400 organizations — libraries, data centers, archives, museums, publishers, government agencies, and vendors.
 With highly flexible metadata, both in application profile and in access, citation-friendly ARKs identify anything digital, physical, or abstract.
-The tutorial includes hands-on experience and is for is anyone interested in PIDs supporting cross-domain metadata and nuanced persistence policies.
+The tutorial includes hands-on experience and is for anyone interested in PIDs supporting cross-domain metadata and nuanced persistence policies.

 Keywords: PIDs, permalinks, preservation, curation, crowdsourced, dictionary